 This section describes trends in commercial pounds sold, revenues and prices, for the Guam bottomfish fishery.
-Figure 11 presents the trends of commercial pounds sold and revenues of bottomfish fishery during 2011-2020 and Figure 12 presents the trend of total caught versus commercial landings pounds sold during 2011-2020 (for BMUS only).
+Figure 11 presents the trends of commercial pounds sold and revenues of bottomfish fishery during 2012-2021 and Figure 12 presents the trend of total caught versus commercial landings pounds sold during 2012-2021 (for BMUS and boat-base surveys only).
 Supporting data for Figure 11 and Figure 12 are shown in Table 56.
 Table 56 also includes the percentage of pounds sold to the total pounds caught of the bottomfish fishery.
 Both nominal and adjusted values are included in the table.
+However, only two years (2017 and 2018) of data are presented in the charts and tables, because the data for most of the other years were confidential due to fewer than three participating vendors in the data.

-As shown in Figure 11, only two years (2017 and 2018) of commercial landings and revenue are presented due to the number of respondents (dealers who participated the commercial receipt book data collection) being fewer than 3 for all other years.
+As shown in Figure 11, only two years (2017 and 2018) of commercial landings and revenue are presented.
 The total commercial landings and revenue were estimated/expanded based on the sample data provided by dealers who participated the receipt book data collection program.
 Trends in fish prices were not presented for the same data confidentiality concerns.
 The commercial landings were approximately 4,000 pounds, valued 17,434 in 2017, and 3,000 pounds valued 15,290 in 2018.
 The bottomfish fishery price in 2018 was \$5.05 per pound and \$4.36 in 2017 on average.
 Compared to total pounds landed, the commercial landings of BMUS were only small portion.
 On average, in the two years (2017 and 2018), the pounds sold were only 19% of total estimated pounds caught.
 Bottomfish prices have been steady in general, but there have been some variations in recent years.
+In 2021, the total commercial landings were higher than the 10-year-average and also higher than 2019 (the year prior the pandemic).
+However the ratio of the commercial landings to the total landings of BMUS was lower in 2021, while total landings were the highest among the past 10 years, more than two times of the 10 years average.

 It is worth noting that the data for pounds caught and pounds sold are collected by two different data collection methods.
-The data of pounds sold were collected through Commercial Sales Receipt Books Program, while the data of pounds caught were collected through Boat-based Creel Survey and Shore-based Creel Survey.
+The data of pounds sold were collected through "Commercial Sales Receipt Books" Program, while the data of pounds caught were collected through Boat-based Creel Survey and Shore-based Creel Survey.
 Both data series are generated from an expansion algorithm built on a non-census data collection program, and the survey coverage rates of two data collection methods may change independently across individual years.
 Therefore, the two time series may not move coherently to each other.
 For example, the low percentage of pounds sold compared to pounds caught could be due to the low coverage of dealer participation in the Commercial Receipt Books Program.

 Figure 11.
-The pounds sold and revenues for the Guam bottomfish fishery, 2011-2020 (adjusted to 2020 dollars)
+The pounds sold and revenues for the Guam bottomfish fishery, 2012-2021 (adjusted to 2021 dollars)

 Figure 12.
-Pounds caught and pounds sold of BMUS for the Guam bottomfish fishery, 2011-2020
+Pounds caught and pounds sold of BMUS for the Guam bottomfish fishery, 2012-2021

 Table 56.
-Commercial landings, revenue, and price information of Guam bottomfish fishery, 2011-2020
+Commercial landings, revenue, and price information of Guam bottomfishfishery, 2012-2021